Synopsis:

 Audio Director: Mark Muraski

-If you’ve seen the classic sci-fi film Sharknado you’ll remember a scene early in the film where a character gets attacked by a flying shark and gets their limbs ripped off.
-This is followed by a hammerhead shark dropping on the body for good measure.
-That level of silliness is what you can expect from Maneater, the ‘shaRkPG’ from developers Blindside Interactive and Tripwire Interactive.
+If you’ve seen the classic sci-fi film Sharknado, you’ll remember a scene early on where a flying shark rips off someone’s limbs — followed by a hammerhead dropping on the body for good measure.
+That level of silliness is what you can expect from Maneater, the “shaRkPG” from Blindside Interactive and Tripwire Interactive.

-Much like the classic shark film from the 80s, Jaws: The Revenge, you take control of a young female bull shark in search of vengeance against the hunter who killed your mother and sliced your face for good measure.
-This evil hunter is named Scaly Pete and unfortunately for him, you take his hand off as you escape into the open water of the swamps.
-You have the taste for Pete’s blood now and once you gather your strength, grow and take down a few hundred humans on the way you’ll be wanting a rematch against Scaly Pete and his boat that took down your mother.
+Much like the ’80s shark sequel Jaws: The Revenge, you take control of a young female bull shark seeking vengeance against the hunter who killed your mother and sliced your face for good measure.
+The hunter, Scaly Pete, loses a hand as you escape into the open water of the swamps.
+With a taste for Pete’s blood — and after growing stronger and chowing down on a few hundred humans along the way — you’ll be itching for a rematch with Pete and the boat that took down your mother.

 Hello lads! — image captured by author

-What follows is probably not the type of game you’d think Maneater would be.
-Yes, there is terrorising of beaches and whatnot, but Maneater is one of the most straight forward collectathons I’ve played since Crackdown 3.
+What follows probably isn’t the type of game you’d expect.
+Yes, there’s beach-terrorising and whatnot, but Maneater is also one of the most straightforward collect-athons I’ve played since Crackdown 3.

-As this baby shark (let’s go hunt, doo, doo, doo, doo, doo, doo) you’ll take on small fish at first while dodging scary crocodiles as you feed upon smaller fish to grow big and strong.
-Eventually, you’ll evolve into a teen and later in the game an adult, elder and eventually megalodon.
+As a baby shark (let’s go hunt, doo-doo-doo-doo-doo-doo), you’ll nibble small fish while dodging scary crocodiles, feeding to grow big and strong.
+Eventually you’ll evolve into a teen, then an adult, elder, and finally a megalodon.

 On the hunt — image captured by author

-Collecting all these things gives you exp and resources so it’s the fastest way to level up.
-I was overpowered quickly as I began clearing the first region even when I could move the story forward and I continued that trend through to the finish of the game.
-It took me eight hours to complete the campaign with a total completion time of 71%.
-You could obviously beat it faster, but as I said, clearing the regions is where I was having the most fun.
+Collecting yields XP and resources, making it the fastest way to level.
+I over-levelled quickly while clearing the first region — and kept that trend through to the end.
+It took me eight hours to finish the campaign at 71% completion.
+You could beat it faster, but clearing regions was where I had the most fun.

 See you later… — image captured by author